sureshprajapati076/EA-Mini-Project-1/README.md

 go to http://localhost:4200
-sign up for two users with different role ADMIN and USER log in with account and follow on screen instructions Only ADMIN can perform batch job
+sign up for two users with different role ADMIN and USER log in with account and follow on screen instructions Only ADMIN can perform batch job.

 USER OR ADMIN both can view list of added student records